Old Junk Given New Mission as Remote Motion Sensor

 The output of motion sensor is pulled low when motion is detected.
 This causes 2N2907A transistor to conduct, applying 8 volts DC to the Gunn oscillator.

 Microwave communication requires a line-of-site path, or nearly so.
 In tests with the radar detector described below, the Gunn oscillator without an antenna could be detected at a line-of-site distance of around 2000 feet (610m).
 While this sounds like it would be more than adequate at 1000 feet, it is only 6 dB above the detectable level, and since the working location is not strictly line-of-site from the house, with lots of microwave-absorbing growing trees blocking the path, and because I wanted the receiver to be capable of reliably operating at varying locations within the house (not just near a window), I decided to equip the oscillator with an antenna.
 The horn antenna, shown in the photo below, bought on eBay, provides 17 dB gain over the bare oscillator.

 Antenna Mated to Gunn Oscillator

 Equipped with the antenna, the system line-of-site range theoretically increases to about 2.7 miles (4300m), fade margin at 1000' increases to 23 dB.

 X-band Radar Detector

-With the PIR sensor circuitry requiring a few milliamps continuously and the Gunn oscillator about 110 mA intermittently, the 3.5 Ah gel (lead-acid) battery is more than adequate for powering the remote end of the annunciator system.
+With the motion sensor circuitry requiring a few milliamps continuously and the Gunn oscillator about 110 mA intermittently, the 3.5 Ah gel (sealed lead-acid) battery is more than adequate for powering the remote end of the annunciator system.
 If one were building this thing with new parts, a string of NiMH AA rechargeables might be a better match to the power requirements, but the gel battery was available.

 At 200-300 mA output current when the sun is shining, this is likewise probably overkill, but again the price was right.